AF-1/lms-customstartstoptimes/README.md

 - LMS database = **SQLite**
 <br><br><br>

-[^1]: If you want localized strings in your language, read <a href="https://github.com/AF-1/sobras/wiki/Adding-localization-to-LMS-plugins"><b>this</b></a>.
+[^1]:If you want localized strings in your language, read <a href="https://github.com/AF-1/sobras/wiki/Adding-localization-to-LMS-plugins"><b>this</b></a>.
-[^2]: As the LMS source code states: a "jump to a particular time in the current song should be dead-on for CBR, approximate for VBR".
+[^2]:As the LMS source code states: a "jump to a particular time in the current song should be dead-on for CBR, approximate for VBR".

 ## Comments tag patterns